Guang-Hou/skeleton-sp21/proj2/gitlet-design.md

    2. Create the necessary directories and make the initial commit.
    3. If there is already a Gitlet version-control system in the current directory, it will exit.
 2. `public static void checkInitialization()`
    1. Check if .getlet directory is initialized.
-It should be called before any gitlet operations except init.
+It should be called before any gitlet operations in Main except the init().
    2. Print a warning if CWD doesn't have `gitlet`system initialized.
-3. `public static String saveObjectToSHA1Name(File destFolder, Serializable ob)`
+3. `public static String saveCommitToSHA1Name(File destFolder, Commit c)`
-   1. Save the Serializable object to the destination folder.
+   1. Save the Commit object to a file in the destination folder.
    2. Get the SHA1 hash of the file, and change the file name to the SHA1 hash.
    3. Return the SHA1 hash.
 4. `public static String copyFileToSHA1Name(File destFolder, File f)`
    1. Copy the file to the destination folder.
    2. Get the SHA1 hash of the file, and change the file name to the SHA1 hash.
    3. Return the SHA1 hash.
+5. `public static String copyFileToSHA1Name(File destFolder, File f)`
+   1. Copy the file to the destination folder.
+   2. Get the SHA1 hash of the file, and change the file name to the SHA1 hash.
+   3. Return the SHA1 hash.
-5. `public static void readStaticVariables()`
+6. `public static void readStaticVariables()`
    1. Read the static variables from their corresponding files.
    2. This is used before any function that requires these variables.
-6. `public static void saveStaticVariableFiles()`
+7. `public static void saveStaticVariableFiles()`
-   1. Write the static variable files contents to the corresponding files.
+   1. Write the static variable file contents to the corresponding files.
-7. `public static Commit readCommitFromFile(String commitID)`
+8. `public static Commit readCommitFromFile(String commitID)`
    1. Read from the file in COMMITS_DIR to a Commit object.
    2. The file name is commitID in String.
-8. `public static void printVariables()`
+9. `public static void printVariables()`
    1. Helper function for debugging.
-   2. This prints the stabic variables contents.
+   2. This prints the static variables' contents.
-9. `public static void add(String file)`
+10. `public static void add(String file)`
     1. Used for `java gitlet.Main add [file name]` command.
-   2. Stage a file to be added in the repository.
-Add the file to blobs folder and put fileName:hash to the addFileMap.
+    2. Stage a file to be added.
+Copy the file to `blobs` folder and put fileName:hash to the `addFileMap`.
     3. Update addFilemap
-      1. case 1: If the headCommit blobs is null or the blobs doesn't have this file hash, add this fileName:hash entry to addFileMap.
-      2. case 2: If headCommit blobs (fileName:hash) have this hash.
-         1. The existing fileBlob doesn't have this fileName, then put the newFileName:hash to teh addFilesMap.
-         2. If the fileName exists in the headCommit fileBlobs.
-            1. If the fileName:hash exists, no need to add.
-If it is in the addFileMap, remove it.
+       1. If headCommit blobs have this fileName : hash pair.
+Then no need to stage this file.
+If this file is already staged, remove it from addFileMap.
-            2. If fileName: hash doesn't match, we need to update the hash in the addFileMap.
+       2. Else, add fileName : hash to addFileMap.
+This will create or update the fileHash in the map.
     4. Check if the file exists in the rmFileMap, if so remove it there.
-   5. Save the static variables to files.
-10. `public static void rmFile(String file)`
+11. `public static void rmFile(String fileName)`
     1. Used for `java gitlet.Main rm [file name]` command.
     2. Stage a file to be removed from the repository.
     3. If the file name is in the `addFiles`, remove the file in the addFileMap list and remove the corresponding file.